harshit-test-org/javascript-af-legacy/README.md

     ```
     PS: You do need to change anything in `.env.prod.js` during development as it is not used.
 But the file should exist.

-    Additional info that may be required wile filling the env file:
+    Additional info that may be required while filling the env file:

         1. You need to have mongodb installed or have a cloud hosted one on mlab or mongodb atlas
         2. You need to have github application credentials that can be easily obtained from your github settings